 Law of diminishing administrative returns

-This law relates to the time taken to account for every hour of the academic working week and thus, in accordance with Wazzochist tenets, provide evidence for having delivered teaching and learning.
+This law relates to the time taken to account for every hour of the academic working week and thus, in accordance with Wazzochist tenets, provide evidence for having delivered teaching and learning2.
 The time spent must be allocated to a series of various ambiguous categories which itself requires a sub-category of time taken to fill in forms.
 The completion of this sub-category itself takes time and must be accounted for necessitating a further subdivision to be completed.
 This takes a finite amount of time and so a further subdivision is generated which takes time to fill in and so on and so forth.
 Eventually the teacher is spending their entire time filling forms to account for their time and a Fundament Singularity is reached.
 The entire process collapses in on itself as 100% of time can finally be allocated to administrative tasks (publicly-funded, teaching-related and associated scholarly activities).

 The recent announcement that the Cornish are now recognised as a minority population will have significant implications for the study and practice of Wazzochism.
-Although its influence now permeates every aspect of modern educational practice, its roots and indeed many of its current leading exponents are firmly based in Kernow (see Kerrigan & Root, 2003 for an in-depth review).
+Although its influence now permeates every aspect of modern educational practice, its roots and indeed many of its current leading exponents are firmly based in Kernow (see Taylor & Root, 2012 for an in-depth review).
 Some scholars have been concerned that the history of Wazzochism may be diluted or even expropriated leading to the ignominious argument and counter-argument that sully the humble pasty.

 The Wazzochist Education Trust has been vigorously petitioning the Culture Secretary, European Union and UNESCO for cultural recognition of the contribution Wazzochist thinkers have made to facilitating the fostering of contemporary educational practice and its inextricable links to the Cornish landscape and people.
 Once its protected status has been confirmed, Wazzochism, like the finest cheeses, will be D.O.C.
 This appellation will entitle Wazzochist scholars to access dedicated cultural funding to support museum exhibitions, research bursaries and public engagement schemes.